nagarro-dv/react-native-zoom-us-bridge/README.md

 # react-native-zoom-us-bridge
-This library bridges React Native with zoom.us SDK.
-This library uses the zoom.us SDK authentication process.
-You might have a zoom developer account to use this library.
-User login using zoom user accounts is not implemented.
+This library bridges React Native with zoom.us SDK and implements the SDK authentication process.

+***Note:  User login using zoom user accounts is not implemented.***

 ## Table of Contents